System Design Space

 IPv4: Address scarcity and NAT complicate end-to-end tracing and address planning.

-IPv6: Global unicast space enables cleaner prefix hierarchy and route aggregation.
+IPv6: Global unicast addressing enables a cleaner prefix hierarchy and simpler route aggregation.

-Architecture impact: It is easier to scale multi-region networks and reduce policy-routing exceptions.
+Architecture impact: It becomes easier to scale multi-region networks and reduce one-off routing rules.

 Control plane and neighbor discovery